-Fully exploit the Islands assets by developing Cultural Tourism as a major feature of the Island's all-year-round offer to visitors

-- Seek an industry-wide consensus on the potential for cultural tourism and the raising of the Island's profile in this sphere of tourism - Fully analyse the characteristics of the Island's many natural and heritage assets to identify the strength and weaknesses of the activity and interest holiday offer on the Island - Develop a full understanding of the domestic and international cultural tourism market and responses to market needs that have been successful - - - Analyse the market potential for a range of specialist interest and activity holidays on the Island - Identify potential capital initiatives for appraisal and potential partnership funding which could significantly increase the Island's out-of-season offer (e.g. interpretative facilities which capitalise on the world fame of Cowes and the island's general profile in the sailing world)

-Prepare a marketing strategy and action plan to promote the island as cultural tourism destination

-- Based on a recognition that the island is "a special place" in terms of its cultural tourism potential, prepare a marketing strategy and implementation plan which identifies priority niche markets (both by interest and geographical origin) and methods of interfacing with those markets - Identify Island activity and interest packages that can best be exploited to strengthen the Spring and early Autumn seasonal 'shoulder' periods and those suited to selective winter short-beaks - Consider design and branding issues arising from the adoption of cultural tourism as a major plank of Island Tourism
+OBJECTIVES OUTCOMES OBJECTIVE 13: Fully exploit the Islands assets by developing Cultural Tourism as a major feature of the Island's all-year-round offer to visitors There will be industry-wide support for the potential of cultural tourism and its ability to raise the Island's profile in this sphere of tourism The characteristics of the Island's many natural and heritage assets will have been fully analysed and the strengths and weaknesses of the activity and interest holiday offer on the Island identified The domestic and international cultural tourism market and responses to market needs that have been successful will be understood and there will be a growth in visitors from ethnic minorities The market potential for a range of specialist interest and activity holidays on the Island will be understood and acted upon leading to an increase in visitor numbers Potential capital initiatives, which could significantly increase the Island's out-of-season offer, will have been identified appraised and acted upon as appropriate. (e.g. interpretative facilities which capitalise on the world fame of Cowes and the island's general profile in the OBJECTIVE 14: Prepare a marketing strategy and action plan to promote the Island as cultural tourism destination sailing world) A cultural tourism marketing strategy and implementation plan identifying priority niche markets (both by interest and geographical origin) and methods of interfacing with those markets will have been prepared and started to be acted upon The number and quality of visitors in the Spring and early Autumn seasonal 'shoulder' periods and also the winter will be increased by the development of Island activity and interest packages which to exploit the needs of those best able to travel at this time Cultural tourism will be established as part of the Isle of Wight brand and as an important strand of Island tourism activity

-Capitalise on the Island's success and expertise in event presentation and management

-- Use Events wherever possible to increase visits to the Island outside of the high season (e.g. Christmas on the Island) - Organise an annual events planning forum in October for all event organisers in order to exchange ideas and information, co-ordinate an annual events calendar and ensure the most effective contribution to community life and the Island's economy - Explore the potential for the island to establish a 'Centre of Excellence' for Festival and Special Event Management

-Highlight the social and economic benefits that accrue from all-year-round Tourism

-- Involve the accommodation sector in working towards strengthening the seasonal 'shoulder periods', with a view to higher levels of local, all-year employment - Seek financial support from major commercial players for pilot initiatives in the development of all-year-round culture tourism and gain the wider support of the Island business community
+OBJECTIVE 15:Capitalise on the Island's success and expertise in event presentation and management Events will be used whenever possible as a mechanism to increase visits to the Island outside of the high season (e.g. Christmas on the Island) Events will make a more effective contribution to community life and the Island's economy through better planning and co-ordination The Island will be known as a centre of excellence' for Festival and Special Event Management and derive economic and social benefit from it OBJECTIVE 16: Highlight the social and economic benefits The number and quality of visitors in the seasonal 'shoulder periods', will be increased by working with accommodation providers to deliver that accrue from all-year-round Tourism service improvements and higher levels of local, skilled, all-year employment Major commercial players and the wider Island business community will actively support initiatives in the development of all-year-round cultural tourism POTENTIAL PARTNERS Isle of Wight Council (and especially) Tourism Services Wight Leisure Ryde Development TrustSandown Bay Regeneration Partnership Tourism Industry Chamber of Commerce, Industry & Tourism Tourism Partnership Tourism South East IW Economic Partnership • Seeda

-E. MAINTAINING AND IMPROVING CULTURAL FACILITIES AND OPPORTUNITIES
+E. MAXIMISING THE AVAILABILITY OF HIGH QUALITY CULTURAL FACILITIES AND OPPORTUNITIES